 Common Health Issues

 Budgies are prone to some of the same issues as other parrots, but also have some that are unique to this species.
-They can be susceptible to goiters caused by iodine deficiency; they can develop tumors if the diet includes too many seeds and not enough fruits and vegetables; they can be subject to psittacosis (also called parrot fever, caused by a bacteria); and they can fall prey to scaly mites that affect the skin on the legs and around the eyes.
+They can be susceptible to goiters caused by iodine deficiency or develop tumors if the diet includes too many seeds and not enough fruits and vegetables.
+Budgies can also be subject to psittacosis (also called parrot fever, caused by a bacteria) and they can fall prey to scaly mites that affect the skin on the legs and around the eyes.